From Poverty To Winning Bronze At The Commonwealth Games

 The race came to a head in the last 4km, with the peloton of pros bunching together just before the final sprint.
 He was drafting behind Hoffman, keeping a close eye on the veteran.
 But the pair started to get boxed in, and it looked like his hopes of sprinting to his first Cycle Tour win had been derailed.
 But then a gap opened up.

 His team’s boss says watching the rider was “like watching a taxi on the N1 finding an impossible gap.”
 The surge gave him the opening to sprint to the front of the pack.
 By the time he was 100m from the finish line, he knew he had sealed the victory.
 “I was over the moon.
 All that struggling, all the pain, and I had finally done it.”

 Now, plotting his return to defend his title, the rider isn’t worried.
 He’s going to fight for another victory every step of the way, but he knows there are some elements that are out of his control.
 “If it happens again, it happens again,” he laughs.
 “But I have a good chance.”

 He’s cycling better than ever, and his rivals are appropriately worried.
 Clint has gone from the kid from no man’s land to the man to beat.
 But at the end of every day, it’s not the victories or the prize money that occupy his mind.
 The 25-year-old rider is just happy he gets to do something he loves.
 “This sport allows you stay healthy, it allows you to travel, it allows you to experience the world how it’s mean to be experienced,” he says.
 “And I get all of that as part of my day job?
 I can’t imagine a better way to live.”

-This story was first published in the March 2017 issue, currently on sale.
-For more inspirational stories likes these, get your hands on a copy today.
+This story was first published in the March 2017 issue.
+For more inspirational stories likes these, get your hands on a copy of the mag today.
 Available from all leading retailers or online – click here.